Unifying leptogenesis, dark matter and high-energy neutrinos with right-handed neutrino mixing via Higgs portal: High-energy neutrinos from DM decays and IceCube data

 with a scale radius $r_s = 20$~kpc, $\gamma = 0.75$ and a local DM density $\rho(R_\odot) = 0.42$~GeV/cm$^3$~\cite{Pato:2015dua}.
 Let us note, however, that the linear dependence on the density of the flux from DM decays, unlike the quadratic dependence of the flux from DM annihilations, implies smaller uncertainties from the poorly known shape of the DM profile and thus, the precise choice of the DM distribution in the halo is less relevant.
 In any case, these uncertainties would affect the normalization and the angular dependence of the flux, but not the overall shape of the energy spectrum of the galactic signal.

-In Fig.~\ref{fig:fluxes}, assuming NH and the best fit values in Eqs.~(\ref{eq:expranges}), we show the flavour-averaged neutrino flux, $(\nu_e+\nu_\mu+\nu_\tau)/3$, at Earth after propagation for two different DM masses and lifetimes: $M_{\rm DM} = 300$~TeV and $\tau_{\rm DM} = 10^{28}$~s (black curves) and $M_{\rm DM} = 8$~PeV and $\tau_{\rm DM} = 3 \times 10^{28}$~s (red curves).
-In the left panel we depict the galactic (dashed curves) and extragalactic (dot-dashed curves) contributions, as well as the total flux (solid curves), whereas in the right panel we show the soft component (dashed curves), i.e., neutrinos from gauge bosons, Higgs and leptons decays and from the related electroweak corrections, and the hard component (dot-dashed curves), i.e., neutrinos produced at the decay vertex (including the related electroweak corrections).
+In Fig.~\ref{fig:fluxes}, assuming NH and the best fit values in Eqs.~(\ref{eq:expranges}), we show the flavour-averaged neutrino flux, $(\nu_e+\nu_\mu+\nu_\tau)/3$, at Earth after propagation for two different DM masses and lifetimes: $M_{\rm DM} = 300$~TeV and $\tau_{\rm DM} = 10^{28}$~s (black curves) and $M_{\rm DM} = 8$~PeV and $\tau_{\rm DM} = 3 \times 10^{28}$~s (red curves). \footnote{From Table 1 one can see that, for initial vanishing $N_{\rm S}$ abundance, the first case can explain both dark matter and leptogenesis if $\xi=10$, one has then to resort to some of the cases discussed in Section 2.4.
+The second case would on the other hand require values $\xi={\cal O}(1000)$, too large to be realistic.
+Both cases can explain just dark matter either, in the first case, with $\xi=1$ or, in the second case, with a plausible value $\xi \gtrsim 10$.
+From this point of view the model certainly prefers the first case, i.e., solutions with $M_{\rm DM}\sim {\cal O}$(100\,{\rm TeV}).
+Of course for initial thermal $N_{\rm S}$ abundance both cases would be able to explain both dark matter and matter-antimatter asymmetry of the universe with $\xi=1$.} In the left panel we depict the galactic (dashed curves) and extragalactic (dot-dashed curves) contributions, as well as the total flux (solid curves), whereas in the right panel we show the soft component (dashed curves), i.e., neutrinos from gauge bosons, Higgs and leptons decays and from the related electroweak corrections, and the hard component (dot-dashed curves), i.e., neutrinos produced at the decay vertex (including the related electroweak corrections).
 We note that the galactic flux dominates over the extragalactic contribution and that the soft component of the flux dominates over the hard one, except at the highest energies, close to the kinematical threshold.

 Finally, we also compute the event energy spectra for these fluxes and compare them with the 4-year IceCube HESE data.
 As we note below, the DM decay signal cannot explain all the observed events, so another component of the flux is required.
 Therefore, in addition to the events from DM decays, we add the contribution from an astrophysical flux described by a power-law spectrum,